iggredible/Learn-Vim/README.md

 This guide is and will always be free.

 If you want to financially support this project, you can [purchase this guide on gumroad](https://gum.co/DADpa).

-You will get this guide in popular ebook formats: pdf, epub, and mobi.
-If you purchase the premium bundle, you'll also get 200 screencasts to cover the important parts of the book.
+There are two purchase options:
+- Ebooks (pdf, epub, mobi)
+- Ebooks (pdf, epub, mobi) + 200 bonus Screencasts

 <a href="https://gum.co/DADpa"><img src="images/learn-vim-cover.png" width="100"></a>